lyaegel88/SpringMVCHibernateJava/README.md

 in the ProductController and the Person classes, that can be ignored.
 However, feel free to test them yourself in the browser.
 ## MySQL Docker Image and Setup
-To get this project to work, download a Docker MySQL Image (version 5.6) locally and run the following commands in a bash terminal:
+To get this project to work, download a Docker MySQL Image (version 5.6) locally by running the following commands in a bash terminal:
 ```
 docker run -p 3306:3306 --name lukes-mysql-2 -e MYSQL_ROOT_PASSWORD=admin123 -d mysql:5.6
 ```